frctl/fractal-docs/docs/guide/core-concepts/statuses.md

 }
 ```

-A status can also be defined for a ~@TODOLINK @collections', 'collection' ) }}; in this case the status will automatically be applied to all children unless specifically overridden on a case-by-case basis.
+A status can also be defined for a [collection](../collections/); in this case the status will automatically be applied to all children unless specifically overridden on a case-by-case basis.

 ## Custom statuses